VET Program Approval and Maintenance Procedure

 • Program Manager

-M. Update Student Management System Registrar Services
+M. Update Student Management System Student and Registrar Services

 1. Update last admit term, teach out dates and other AIR items to reflect program has been removed from Scope.